-De La Salle College stabbing: Tensions remain high, fears of retaliation
+Video: De La Salle College, Tamaki College stabbing: Tensions remain high, fears of retaliation

 Officers investigating the incident are calling for any video footage of the attack that may help police piece together what happened and identify those responsible.

-De La Salle College principal Myles Hogarty said in an email sent parents on Friday that two students were taken to Middlemore Hospital - one for a concussion and another for an "abdominal injury".
+De La Salle College principal Myles Hogarty said in an email sent to parents on Friday that two students were taken to Middlemore Hospital - one for a concussion and another for an "abdominal injury".

 "Their injuries while concerning are not life-threatening and one student will be discharged later this evening [Friday].
 College staff accompanied the two students and stayed with them until their parents arrived."